stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

   set of Byzantine failures to the point that no quorum containing `v` consists entirely of correct nodes.
-(Nonetheless, accepting `a` is not sufficient to act on it, as doing so could violate agreement, which is worse than merely getting stuck from a lack of correct quorum.)
+(Nonetheless, accepting `a` is not sufficient to act on it, as doing so could violate agreement, which is worse than merely getting stuck from lack of a correct quorum.)

 * _vote-or-accept_ `a` is the disjunction of the above two messages.
   A node implicitly sends such a message if it sends either _vote_ `a` or _accept_ `a`.
-Where it is inconvenient and unnecessary to differentiate between the two cases, a node can explicitly send a _vote-or-accept_ message.
+Where it is inconvenient and unnecessary to differentiate between _vote_ and _accept_, a node can explicitly send a _vote-or-accept_ message.

 * _confirm_ `a` indicates that _accept_ `a` has reached quorum threshold at the sender.
-This message is not strictly necessary, and is interpreted the same as _accept_ `a` except that it allows an optimization in which recipients can ignore the contents of the sender's quorum slices because the sender claims already to have been satisfied.
+This message is interpreted the same as _accept_ `a`, but allows recipients to optimize their quorum checks by ignoring the sender's quorum slices, as the sender has already checked them.

 (#fig:voting) illustrates the federated voting process.
-A node `v` votes for a valid statement `a` that doesn't contradict past votes `v` has cast or statements `v` has accepted.
+A node `v` votes for a valid statement `a` that doesn't contradict statements in past _vote_ or _accept_ messages sent by `v`.
 When the _vote_ message reaches quorum threshold, the node accepts `a`.
 In fact, `v` accepts `a` if the _vote-or-accept_ message has reaches quorum threshold, as some nodes may accept `a` without first voting for it.
-Specifically, a node that cannot vote for `a` because it has voted for its negation `!a` still accepts `a` when the message _accept_ `a` reaches blocking threshold (meaning assertions about `!a` have no hope of reaching quorum threshold barring catastrophic Byzantine failure).
+Specifically, a node that cannot vote for `a` because it has voted for `a`'s negation `!a` still accepts `a` when the message _accept_ `a` reaches blocking threshold (meaning assertions about `!a` have no hope of reaching quorum threshold barring catastrophic Byzantine failure).

-If and when the message _accept_ `a` reaches quorum threshold, `v` has confirmed `a` and the federated vote has succeeded.
+If and when the message _accept_ `a` reaches quorum threshold, then `v` has confirmed `a` and the federated vote has succeeded.
 In effect, the _accept_ messages constitute a second vote on the fact that the initial vote messages succeeded.
-Once `v` enters the confirmed state, it may issue a _confirm_ `a` message to help other nodes confirm `a` more efficiently (by pruning their quorum search).
+Once `v` enters the confirmed state, it may issue a _confirm_ `a` message to help other nodes confirm `a` more efficiently by pruning their quorum search at `v`.

 {#fig:voting}
                     "vote-or-accept a"          "accept a"